hnschaefer/cpsc481-group3/README.md

 ** https://cpsc481-group3.vercel.app/ **

 Alternatively, you can run the program locally with React.

 Steps:

 Install Node.js

 Recommended version is 20.9.0

-In your terminal, navigate to the project folder, ordering-system, and run the command “npm install” to install all dependencies required
+In your terminal, navigate to the project folder, "ordering-system", and run the command `npm install` to install all dependencies required
-Once that is done, run the command “npm start” to start up the application.
+Once that is done, run the command `npm start` to start up the application.
 It will start up in your browser locally, at http://localhost:3000

 Hamza Lodhi - 30122098 - hamza.lodhi@ucalgary.ca
 Heidi Schaefer - 30084340 - heidi.schaefer@ucalgary.ca